Home Schedule About Us Contact Information Sponsors Gallery Program Highlights

 1625 Reservoir Road Greeley, CO

 All are invited to gather for an interfaith service to pay homage to those who lost their lives, give thanks for those who survived, and honor those who risked their lives to save others.
-Building on rich traditions and shared hope for the future, there will be prayer and inspirational readings to reflect the Holocaust era.
-The service will include a Litany of the Martyrs and musical selections provided by Klezmer Chaver with Riley Anne Martin on vocals and Hamish Vipond on guitar.
+Building on rich traditions and shared hope for the future, there will be prayer, music, and inspirational readings to reflect on the Holocaust era.

 2 PM